 Step 1: Fast Hosting

 Invest in fast hosting for your WordPress website, this is fundamental for your website speed.
 If you have a simple website I recommend Kinsta managed WordPress hosting.
 For a medium website or larger E-commerce website, I recommend using a server.
-You can use a managed server from Cloudways and I recommend using the Vultr HF option.
-I saw very good results with websites hosted on Cloudways & Vultr HF.
-If you are comfortable managing your own server you can try Linode – Akamai as they are reasonably priced and have fast servers.
+You can use General Purpose (Premium Intel) Droplets on DigitalOcean.
+You can also try Linode – Akamai as they are reasonably priced and have fast servers.